Castle Craig: Origin and details

 Castle Craig, dedicated October 29, 1900 and given to the people of Meriden, Connecticut by Walter Hubbard is part of the 1800 acre Hubbard Park named after Hubbard.
-There are hiking trails to the tower (most notably the 62 mi Metacomet Trail) as well as Reservoir Road which is open for vehicular traffic from May 1 to October 31, 10 a.m. to 4:45 p.m.
-Walkers and joggers are allowed use of this road 365 days of the year during normal park operating hours which is basically sunrise to sunset.
+There are hiking trails to the tower (most notably the 62 mi Metacomet Trail) as well as Reservoir Road which is open for vehicular traffic from May 1 to October 31, 10 a.m. to 5:30 p.m., and is open to pedestrians and cyclists year-round during normal park operating hours (sunrise to sunset).
 From the top of the observation tower, 1002 ft elevation, it is possible to see New Haven and Long Island Sound 25 mi to the south.
 To the west, the foothills of the Berkshires are visible; to the north, the Hartford skyline as well as the summit of Mount Tom in Massachusetts.

 The inspiration for the tower's design has been disputed for years.
 Some say Walter Hubbard, a world traveler, was inspired by a Norman French tower; others by a 12th Century Turkish tower on the Danube; still others maintain that it was patterned upon an ancient tower in Craigellachie, Scotland.